This paper was presented at AICTE Sponsored National e-Conference 2020 titled

 Once the system is in use, you need to give the data together and timely, as we saw in our example of payroll system.
 You need to change the working environment and the style.
 You need to reallocate duties and fix responsibilities.
 Whereas initially the emphasis was on the accuracy of posting, calculating, now the emphasis has to be on the accuracy of coding, timeliness of input data and daily checking the accuracy based on some control checks.
 Whereas manually you kept on posting and left the checking work to the end of the year, here you need to check the accuracy daily to ensure no work at year-end.

-Computers demand that you change your working style, your thinking.
+Computers demand that you change your working and thinking style.
 In short, you need to change your 'Industrial culture' to 'Information culture'.

 Is this asking for too much?
 Common perception is that computer technology asks for too much from its users.
 But do we realise that even other technology which we have put to effective use asks for too much and we have given it - for instance, airstrips for aircraft, roads for cars, rail lines for railway, tall transmission towers and fail-safe insulation for electricity, etc. It is only when we do so much that this technology helps us, not otherwise.